 This paradigm-shifting book paints a spirited portrait of a restless people that challenges our established ways of looking at Europe’s past.
 The story is more complex than at first believed, with new evidence suggesting that the European gene pool was stirred vigorously multiple times.
 Genetic clues are also enhancing our understanding of European mobility in epochs with written records, including the arrival of the Anglo-Saxons, the spread of the Slavs, and the adventures of the Vikings.

 Now brought completely up to date with all the latest findings from the fast-moving fields of genetics, DNA, and dating, Jean Manco’s highly readable account weaves multiple strands of evidence into a startling new history of the continent, of interest to anyone who wants to truly understand Europeans’ place in the ancient world.

-Jean Manco is a building historian who trained within an archaeological unit and applies an interdisciplinary approach to her work.
-She is also the author of Blood of the Celts.
+Jean Manco was a building historian who trained within an archaeological unit and applied an interdisciplinary approach to her work.
+Her other books include Ancestral Journeys and The Origins of the Anglo-Saxons.